Educator, Canon Lawyer Dies

 Sister Joan was an educator, a leader, and a strong proponent for the equality of women.
 Early in her religious life, she taught elementary school for six years, at St. Andrew in Murphysboro, Ill., Holy Rosary in Fort Dodge, Iowa, and St. Jerome in St. Louis.
 She taught for three years at Sts.
 Peter and Paul High School in Waterloo, Ill., and for two years at Precious Blood Institute in Ruma, Ill.

 Sister Joan earned her bachelor’s degree in theology in 1959 and her master’s degree in philosophy in 1964, both from Saint Louis University.
 She earned her doctorate in theology, with a focus on Canon Law, from Fordham University in New York in 1971.
 She taught theology at Saint Louis University for more than 30 years.
 During a sabbatical in 1977, she studied at St. Elizabeth University in Ottawa, Ontario, Canada where she earned her certificate in Canon Law.
-She also spent a semester in La Paz, Bolivia doing research on women for university studies.
+She also spent a semester in La Paz, Bolivia, doing research on women for university studies.

 While at Saint Louis University, she also directed the doctoral program for the Department of Theological Studies, co-developing a program for certification on Women’s Studies through the College of Arts and Sciences, serving as president of the university’s Women’s Commission for which she initiated and conducted an annual symposium called “Women on Women.”

-On Friday, May 8, the day after Sister Joan’s death, Saint Louis University recognized her and Dr. Judith Gibbons with the Founders Award for 2015 for their joint leadership in the founding of the Women’s Studies program at SLU.
+On Friday, May 8, the day after Sr. Joan’s death, Saint Louis University recognized her and Dr. Judith Gibbons with the Founders Award for 2015 for their joint leadership in the founding of the Women’s Studies program at SLU.
 Their names will be added to a plaque hanging in the Women’s and Gender Studies area in McGannon Hall.

 She was the first woman to hold a major office in the Canon Law Society of America and to serve on its Board of Governors.
 She presented a scholarly paper at the Fifth International Congress on Canon Law in Ottawa, Canada.
 During her time as an associate professor at Saint Louis University, she also served as one of the judges on Missouri’s Inter-diocesan Marriage Tribunal.
 She authored numerous articles for national publications.